Published:

 Sant'Irpino and the 'Sagra del Casatiello'.

-The Casatiello festival in Sant'Irpino.
+The Casatiello Festival in Sant'Irpino.

 Although Casatiello is a Neapolitan specialty, it’s very popular throughout the Campania region.
 As proof of this, it’s important to mention the festival dedicated to it that takes place every year, in June, at Sant’Irpino, in the province of Caserta.
 The event is always a huge success, as proved by the fact that, in 2024, it has reached its 30th edition.